splicebox/Alubaster/README.md

 ```

 #### Prerequisites
 Required bioinformatics packages: [sim4db](https://sourceforge.net/projects/kmer), [oases](https://github.com/dzerbino/oases), [tophat2](https://github.com/infphilo/tophat) and [kraken](https://github.com/DerrickWood/kraken).
-A copy of the 'oases' program is included with this software.
 Follow the instructions for each program to install and compile, then update the paths in the file 'ALUBASTER.config.sh'.

 #### Before you start
 Before you start your first Alubaster run, you will need to prepare several reference data files: